i7MEDIA/mojoportal/README.VisualStudio.txt

 General Notes for developers working with the Visual Studio Solutions

-Hopefully you got the source code using TortoiseHG as described here: http://www.mojoportal.com/getting-the-code-with-tortoisehg.aspx While the codeplex site generates download links with .zip files of the source code, I do not recommend getting the source code that way.
-I'm not sure what voodoo they use to produce those .zip files and people often report weird problems using the source code when they obtained it that way.
-If I could remove those links from the codeplex page I would, the only correct way to get the ource code is using TortoiseHG.
-Using TortoiseHG also makes it easier to get bug fixes and improvements as soon as they are in the repository.
-There is no need to wait for official new releases, our goal is for the default branch of the repository to always be stable.
+Hopefully you got the source code using GitHub as described here: http://www.mojoportal.com/getting-the-code-with-tortoisehg.aspx

+While GitHub generates download links with .zip files of the source code, I do not recommend getting the source code that way.

-Using the mojoPortal Source Code requires Visual Studio 2013 update 4 and .NET 4.5, look under Help > About in VS to find the version
+Using the mojoPortal Source Code requires Visual Studio 2017 and .NET 4.6.2 (although Visual Studio 2015 Update 3 can work if you follow the instructions here: https://stackoverflow.com/questions/39461407/how-to-use-c7-with-visual-studio-2015#43048660, but this is not our recommended method), look under Help > About in VS to find the version.

 Although we recommmend for developers to use the source code, we do not recommend for anyone to modify the mojoPortal source code.
 All of your custom code should be in your own custom projects.
 As soon as you modify the mojoPortal code, you will be cutting  yourself off from future improvements and bug fixes and it will be diffiuclt or impossible to upgrade without losing your modifications. http://www.mojoportal.com/avoid-forking-the-code.aspx